Kubendiran2003/My-Work/NodeJs-Task-1/recipes-app-backend/README.md

 - **Railway**: Infrastructure automation platform
 - **Vercel** (for serverless functions)

-Make sure to set your environment variables correctly on the chosen platform.
+Make sure to set your environment variables correctly on the chosen platforms.

 ---